plone/volto/packages/generator-volto/README.md

 npm init yo @plone/volto
 ```

 This is the shortcut for using `npm init` command.
-It uses Yeoman (`yo`) and `@plone/generator-volto` and `npm` executes the commands without having the need for the packages to be installed globally.
+It uses Yeoman (`yo`) and `@plone/generator-volto`, and `npm` executes the commands without having the need for the packages to be installed globally.

-Answer the prompt questions to complete the generation process.
+Answer the prompts to complete the generation process.

 ### Creating a new Volto project